 Uganda – The Chimpanzee’s Homeland:

-Uganda – The Chimpanzee’s Homeland: With an experienced guide alongside as you trek the chimpanzees in their natural habitat.
-You will hear their many high pitched calls before you see them.
+Uganda – The Chimpanzee’s Homeland: With an experienced guide alongside you as you trek the chimpanzees in their natural habitat.
+You will hear their many high-pitched calls before you see them.
 They are very noisy and they have about 33 different calls.
 If you stay with them for a Habituation Experience, you will learn about the differences in their vocalization.
 Which includes screaming and pant hooting, as first noted by the famed researcher, Jane Goodall.
-Such “voices” can be head when they are happy, when they have plenty of food.
-When they are planning to move, when they are scared or encountering an enemy.
+Such “voices” can be heard when they are happy when they have plenty of food.
+When they are planning to move, when they are scared, or encountering an enemy.
 And when a female is in estrus or preparing her nest.

-The most rewarding of chimpanzee experiences, is the extended Habituation Exercise which involves tracking from morning time de-nesting to evening nesting hours.
-Here you will witness the chimpanzees waking up from their beds, trek with them the entire day and watch them prepare their beds for the evening sleep.
-For an abbreviated yet equally rewarding experience, there is the option of the Chimpanzee Tracking Experience which gives you one hour observation to witness these amazing relatives of ours, in their very own natural habitat.
+The most rewarding of chimpanzee experiences is the extended Habituation Exercise which involves tracking from morning time de-nesting to evening nesting hours.
+Here you will witness the chimpanzees waking up from their beds, trek with them the entire day, and watch them prepare their beds for the evening sleep.
+For an abbreviated yet equally rewarding experience, there is the option of the Chimpanzee Tracking Experience which gives you a one-hour observation to witness these amazing relatives of ours, in their very own natural habitat.

-In addition to any safari plan, Range Land Safaris will organize this special Chimpanzee tracking or Chimpanzee Habituation Experience that will enrich your trip with lifetime memories.
+In addition to any safari plan, Range Land Safaris will organize this special Chimpanzee tracking or Chimpanzee habitat experience that will enrich your trip with lifetime memories.